THE SUNDERLAND SITE - PAGE 004

 The bridge has (or rather had) a claim to fame indeed.
 It was the very first aluminium alloy bascule bridge in the world.
 A 'bascule' bridge?
 The word derives from a French term meaning 'seesaw' & 'balance', & knowing that you will quickly understand that a bascule bridge is a drawbridge with a counterweight & that the bridge span, balanced by the counterweight, swings upward to permit shipping to freely pass by.
 Perhaps the most famous such bridge is Tower Bridge (1894) in London.
 A most useful bridge design since bascule bridges open & close quickly & require, I have read, relatively little energy to operate.

 Anyway the bridge was built by 'Messrs Head, Wrightson & Co.
 Ltd.' at their 'Thornaby-on-Tees' facility, in sections which were then transported by boat to the construction site.
 Note however that the 'Sunderland Echo', in an article dated Oct.
-28, 2009, rather refers to 'Head Wrightson Light Alloy Structures Ltd. being contracted to design, construct and erect the new bridge, with company director & general manager F. J. Walker, heading the design team.'
+28, 2009, (now long gone, alas, but most of it is available here) rather referred to 'Head Wrightson Light Alloy Structures Ltd. being contracted to design, construct and erect the new bridge, with company director & general manager F. J. Walker, heading the design team.'
 Bridge foundations & related quay work were by 'Messrs W. G. Turriff, Ltd.'.
 The engineer was 'W. H. S. Tripp, Esq., M.C., M.I.C.E., M. I. Mech.
 E.'.
 The aluminium alloy plate & extruded sections were supplied by The British Aluminium Co.
 Ltd. & by Northern Aluminium Co.
 Ltd. I read that in preparation for the construction, the channel it spanned was both widened (from 60 ft. to 90 ft.) & deepened, so larger vessels could enter Hendon Dock.

 The bridge spanned the junction of Hendon & Hudson docks.
 It was, a double leaf trunnion bridge, which means that it had two separate spans, each span rising on its side of the channel.
 Which spans met in the middle.
 Each 'leaf' was 50 feet long & the bridge could be raised by its four 25 bhp electric motors in just over one minute.
 When in the 'down' position, two robust steel bolts locked the sections together, so they would then deflect together & evenly under load.